GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 # Privilege Escalation

+No additional privilege escalation was required, as the exploited vulnerability (CVE-2011-2523) in vsftpd 2.3.4 resulted in immediate remote access with root-level privileges.

 ![[Pasted image 20250512150323.png]]

 After receiving a shell from the previously executed exploit, we upgraded to a bash shell